utsavll0/calorieApp_server/README.md

   For further reference, go to the [BMI-Calculator](https://github.com/rishi2019194/calorieApp/wiki/Core-functionality(Backend)#check-your-bmi) page in the Wiki.

   ### Collaboration and Enrollment Feature
   Finally as part of this functionality, the user can connect with new people and share their progress with others via email.
-Also, they can enroll in different fitness programs.
+Also, they can enroll in different fitness programs and look at their progress so far.
   For further reference, visit the [Friends](https://github.com/rishi2019194/calorieApp/wiki/Core-functionality(Backend)#adding-friends) and the [Enrolled-Plans]() pages in the Wiki.